openfaas/docs/docs/reference/cron.md

        internal: false } ] }
 ```

-## Other considerations

-This simple example uses the default deployment of OpenFaaS without any authentication.
+This example assumes no authentication is enabled on the gateway.

 ### Multiple Namespaces